precice/precice.github.io/pages/docs/installation/installation-source-discoverability.md

 CMAKE_PREFIX_PATH=${PRECICE_PREFIX}:${CMAKE_PREFIX_PATH}
 ```

-After adding the file, please logout and login again.
+After adding the file, logout and login again.
+Opening a new terminal will not be sufficient.

 ## Using directly from the build directory